24/7 RECOVERY SUPPORT HOTLINE – 844-NSPEERS (844-677-3377)

 Roxbury, MA 02119

-North Suffolk’s recovery coaches and peer support specialists are grounded in peer-assisted recovery through his or her own life experience with substance use and/or other addictions, providing a level of expertise that clinical training cannot replicate.
-These individuals consult to a clinical team to promote a culture in which recoverees’ points of view and preferences are recognized, understood, respected and integrated into support, treatment, rehabilitation, and community based recovery-oriented systems of care.
-Our coaches and specialists help recoverees to identify needs while providing a recovery atmosphere and interfacing with collateral contacts, such as probation officers, therapists, and self-help sponsors.
+North Suffolk’s Recovery Coaches are grounded in peer-assisted recovery through their own life experience with substance use and/or other addictions.
+They provide a level of expertise that clinical training cannot replicate.
+These individuals consult with a clinical team to promote a culture in which recoverees’ points of view and preferences are recognized, understood and respected and also integrated into support, treatment, rehabilitation, and community-based recovery-oriented systems of care.
+Our coaches and specialists help recoverees to identify needs while providing a recovery atmosphere and connecting them with probation, individual therapists, mutual aid meetings and other community supports.